kadikraman/draftjs-md-converter/readme.md

 # Draft.js to Markdown to Draft.js converter

-Converts content from Draft.js blocks to Markdown and vice versa.
+Converts rich text content between Draft.js blocks and Markdown.

 ## Reasoning and background

-This exists because I needed a highly customisable rich text editor which posts to an external API in Markdown.
+This library exists because I needed a highly customisable rich text editor which posts to an external API in Markdown.
 [Draft.js](https://facebook.github.io/draft-js/) to the rescue!
-Alas, it doesn't ship with any sort of import or export to or from markdown so I've written my own.
+It provides the editor state but, alas, doesn't ship with any sort of conversion to or from markdown.
+So, I've written my own.

 ## Installation